 /or (re)use. (use up to 700 characters)

 Within Prometheus we have develop a detailed data management plan (DMP) which will be readily available.
 For all lab-related experimental (excel sheets, images for nanoCT, sectioning, gene expression FACS) data storage and sharing, Prometheus has a 1.5 TB drive on the central storage of the KU Leuven (called Cranium).
 For patient-related data, we have all procedures and approvals in place related to access, storage and use of the data linked to the donor cells (approved by ethical committee).
 Data will be preserved for at least 10 years since the beginning of the project.
-For the software, we make that fully available through the team website, and researcher’s pages such as Github, Docker etc. Papers will be published on a preprint server (BiorXiv, rXiv) and after publication made available in the appropriate version via Lirias.
+For data analysis software, we make that fully available through the team website, and researcher’s pages such as Github, Docker etc. Software for physical simulation is centrally managed on KU Leuven owned Gitlab repositories, and will be made available upon publication of research results.
+Simulation output includes vtk and csv files, which are processed into hdf5 data files that are maintained on central storage.
+Active data management will be achieved through KU Leuven ManGo, including storage and important metadata.
+Papers will be published on a preprint server (BiorXiv, rXiv) and after publication made available in the appropriate version via Lirias.

 Are there issues concerning research data indicated in the ethics questionnaire of this application form?
 Which specific security measures do those data require? (use up to 700 characters)